dustmop/co2/README.md

 The plan is to support a bunch of NES specific calls for sprites, backgrounds and sound.

-Small example code, for reading the joypad:
+Small example code, for reading the joypad button state:

     (defun (read-joypad button-type)
       ;; need to 'strobe' register before reading (set! reg-joypad-0 1)
       (set! reg-joypad-0 0)
-      (loop n 0 button-type
+      ;; read multiple times until we get to the button we want ;; function returns the result of the last expression (loop n 0 button-type
             (peek reg-joypad-0)))

 See example.co2 for more info.

 Commands: